-Seriously… there are SO many other great things I could have and you can and should spend your money on.
+Seriously… there are SO many other great things I could have and you can spend your money on.

 I realise now that a nose job is an ego-driven decision.
 I put SO much value on my external looks, how I judged my appearance and how I thought other people judged my appearance… and so that’s where I spent all of my money.

 It was wasteful and now, in my opinion, selfish of me.